martinescardo/TypeTopology/README.md

+# TypeTopology

-# Various new theorems in constructive univalent mathematics written in Agda
+## Various new theorems in constructive univalent mathematics written in Agda

 This development was started by Martin Escardo at around 2010 as an `svn` project, and transferred to `github` Monday 5th February 2018.